sg893052/sonic-buildimage/devops/tam/tam-hld.md

     key = name                  ; Sampler name and should be unique

-    interface = PORT_TABLE:ifname    ; Port on which  the packets are ingressing sampling-rate = 1 * 5DIGIT  ; Sampling rate.
+    sampling-rate = 1 * 5DIGIT  ; Sampling rate.
 One packet in every ‘rate’ packets
                                 ; will be sampled